Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

   config.FlushQueueSize = 200

   // Pass a Config struct
-  // to initialize a client struct
+  // to initialize a Client struct
   // which implements Client interface client := amplitude.NewClient(config)
 }